aehrc/parquet-on-fhir/README.md

 | url          | binary                 | STRING               |
 | uuid         | binary                 | STRING               |

+The format of the data stored within each field SHALL comply with the rules defined in the [Data Types](https://hl7.org/fhir/datatypes.html) section of the FHIR specification.

 Here is an example of a simple Patient resource:

 ```json